openmainframeproject/feilong/doc/source/setuphttpd.rst

     >>> conn.send_request('guest_list')
     {u'rs': 0, u'overallRC': 0, u'modID': None, u'rc': 0, u'output': [u'NAME1', u'NAME2'], u'errmsg': u'}

-As you can see, you do not need to use them explicitly now because ZVMConnector use /etc/zvmsdk/token.dat as the default path.
+As you can see, you do not need to use them explicitly now because ZVMConnector use the default token file:/etc/zvmsdk/token.dat.
 You can specify your own token file path by this way:

 .. code-block:: text